Computational Design of Alloy Nanostructures for Optical Sensing of Hydrogen: Results and Discussion

-In \autoref{fig:PdAuH-sensitivity}a, we include experimental results from Ref.~\citenum{NugDarZhd18}, where the authors find a linear increase in sensitivity as a function of the peak position at 0\% H.\footnote{ In this work, the peak position at 0\% H has been converted to disk diameter based on our obtained linear relationship (\autoref{sfig:sensitvity-lambda0}b) and the sensitivity is rescaled from H concentration with respect to Pd to the total H concentration.
-An equivalent comparison based on peak position at 0\% H can be found in \autoref{sfig:sensitvity-lambda0}a. } While the experimental trend can be interpreted to reach a plateau for disk diameters above \textit{ca.} $\unit[150]{nm}$, there is still an apparently large discrepancy with our findings.
+In \autoref{fig:PdAuH-sensitivity}a, we include experimental results from Ref.~\citenum{NugDarZhd18}, where the authors find a linear increase in the (optical) sensitivity as a function of the peak position at 0\% H.\footnote{ Here, the experimental peak position at 0\% H has been converted to disk diameter based on our obtained linear relationship (\autoref{sfig:sensitivity-lambda0}b) and the sensitivity is rescaled from H concentration with respect to Pd to the total H concentration.
+An equivalent comparison based on peak position at 0\% H can be found in \autoref{sfig:sensitivity-lambda0}a. } While the experimental trend can be interpreted to reach a plateau for peak positions at 0\% H $\gtrsim\!\unit[600]{nm}$, there is still an apparently large discrepancy with our findings.
 Note, however, that the experimental results were obtained for nanodisk \emph{arrays} and the measurements thus correspond to an average over a large \emph{ensemble} of particles.
-Notably, the measured sensitivity is very close to zero right at the discontinuity between the two sensitivity regimes, where peak-splitting is most pronounced.
-It is thus plausible that the experimentally measured linear increase in sensitivity is due to a superposition of nanoparticle shapes and sizes that fall on either side of the discontinuity between the sensitivity regimes, and as the fraction of particles which display peak splitting decreases, the sensitivity increase.
+Notably, the measured (optical) sensitivity is very close to zero right at the discontinuity between the two sensitivity regimes, where peak-splitting is most pronounced.
+This could suggest that the experimentally measured linear increase in sensitivity is due to a superposition of nanoparticle shapes and sizes that fall on either side of the discontinuity between the sensitivity regimes, and as the fraction of particles which display peak splitting decreases, the sensitivity increase.
+We address this aspect in detail in \autoref{sect:broadening} but find that size distribution and array effects on their own are insufficient to explain this effect.